Join our Board of Directors

 Duration: 8 weeks

-Apply by sending a resume and cover letter describing your relevant experience and qualifications.
+Apply by sending a resume and cover letter (include the job title in the subject line) describing your relevant experience and qualifications.
 Please provide three (3) references with application.
 Email: [email protected]

 We thank all applicants for their interest in working with METRAC, and will only contact candidates selected for an interview.